 Talking on a cell phone while driving is the perfect example.
 John Medina, neuroscientist and author of Brain Rules (Updated and Expanded): 12 Principles for Surviving and Thriving at Work, Home, and School, writes in the online article, The Brain Cannot Multitask:

 Until researchers started measuring the effects of cell-phone distractions under controlled conditions, nobody had any idea how profoundly they can impair a driver.
 It’s like driving drunk.
 Recall that large fractions of a second are consumed every time the brain switches tasks.
 Cell-phone talkers are a half-second slower to hit the brakes in emergencies, slower to return to normal speed after an emergency, and more wild in their “following distance” behind the vehicle in front of them.”

-Your brain is a sequential processor no matter how much multitasking is valued in our society, and research clearly shows that it decreases productivity while increasing mistakes.
-The bottom line is slow down, turn distractions off, and tune in.
+Your brain is a sequential processor.
+No matter how much multitasking is valued in our society, research clearly shows that it decreases productivity while increasing mistakes.
+The bottom line is to slow down, turn distractions off, and tune in.
 Take steps to learn how to be mindful and increase your focus.

 You and your brain will be happier.